-Leeds School of Design: leading the way in fashion research
+Leeds School of Design: Leading the Way in Fashion ResearchInternational Fashion Marketing

 At the University of Leeds, our unique Masters course in International Fashion Marketing and Design Management is delivered fully online by the Leeds School of Design.

 The interdisciplinary school is ranked 8th in the UK for Art and Design (Complete University Guide, 2023) and brings together creativity and innovation to explore new ideas.
 Alongside fundamental design and technology research, it also tackles real-world problems in fashion by using advanced technologies and design thinking.

 Read this blog to explore the longstanding reputation of the School of Design and the cutting-edge research currently underway.Learn more about our International Fashion Marketing and Design Management course

 What is the University of Leeds School of Design?